10 Genius Hacks to Save Money on Spices

 How To Protect Your Spice and Herb Investment

-With a little care, you can make sure your spice mixes or jars of dried herbs last a while.
+With a little care, you can ensure your spice mixes or jars of dried herbs last longer.

 Storing.
 Keep your spices and dried herbs in glass or metal jars stored in cabinets or drawers, away from light.
 Make sure there is a lid (not just a shaker top) on the jar.

 Freezing.
 You can freeze herbs, but be very careful about freezing spices.
-Once you open a jar or bag of frozen spices, humidity gets into it and it should not go back in the freezer.
+Once you open a jar or bag of frozen spices, humidity gets in and the bag should not go back in the freezer.

 Labeling.
 When you buy herbs and spices, write the date on each so you can keep track of their age.

 Organizing.
-Does cleaning out your spice cabinet turn up three little bottles of cream of tartar?
+When you clean out your spice cabinet, do you discover three little bottles of cream of tartar?
 Those little stubby bottles are easy to lose track of.
 A well-organized person might keep a list of all the spices they have.
 But a trick used in restaurants is just as helpful in the kitchen: group them by use.
 The three common category groupings are for savory foods; for either savory or sweet; for sweets.
-Grouping them this way makes what you need easier to find, and helps prevent double buying.
+Grouping them this way makes what you need easier to find and helps prevent double buying.

 Getty Images